offbynull/learn/Math/input/input.md

    2
    ```

 Where it gets confusing is when the multiplier becomes less than 1 (a proper fraction).
-Since, the product grows as the multiplier is above 1, it only makes sense that it shrinks if the multiplier goes below 1.
+Since, the product grows as the multiplier goes above 1, it only makes sense that it shrinks if the multiplier goes below 1.
 Conceptually you can think of it as "copying" a value less than once.
 Where as with whole numbers you're copying at least once, with proper fractions you're copying less than once -- you're copying some smaller piece of that original.
 For example, ...

  * `{kt} \frac{1}{2} \cdot 3` -- make 3 copies of `{kt} \frac{1}{2}`, resulting in `{kt} \frac{3}{2}`.